 The Wind River Canyon between Shoshoni and Thermopolis has some good spots for pictures (including some tunnels) if you can manage to catch a BNSF train traveling through.

 Sheridan has C B & Q #5631 on static display at the corner of 5th and Broadway.
 It is a Class 0-5-A Mohawk 4-8-4 high speed locomotive.
 Directly across from it is the historic Sheridan Inn.
-The Burlington station and freight house are nearby as are several old wood freight cars and cabooses in various states of decay.
+The Burlington station and freight house are nearby.
 Sheridan also has quite a bit of rail traffic (often unit coal trains) through the yard.

 The Cheyenne Depot Museum housed in the former Union Pacific passenger station is certainly worth a look.
 In addition to an expanding collection of railroad memorabilia, it has a great HOn3 layout on the second floor and a nice area to watch trains in the UP yard up there as well.
 Check their web site for hours.